Vanessa Lengies: Glee

 In August 2011, Lengies was cast in the recurring role of Sugar Motta for the third season of Glee.
 Sugar, who is well-off, self-confident, and has a tin ear, first appeared in the season premiere on September 20, 2011.
 Since then, Sugar's singing has greatly improved, and she now performs with the main glee club, New Directions; she had her first solo line in the season's tenth episode, "Yes/No".
 In 2013, Lengies visited her old high school to see how much it had changed, and to speak to the Student Life and Drama students about her journey of how she got to be on Glee.

 According to Lengies, Sugar's self-diagnosed Aspergers is part of her character.
 She said that it was difficult to sing poorly on purpose, especially with piano accompaniment.
 Sugar's debut was praised by Salon's Matt Zoller Seitz, who said of the new addition to McKinley, "She's awful.
 She's also an entitled little snot...
 She's a great character, and I hope we haven't seen the last of her."
 Entertainment Weekly's Abby West praised Sugar, and with Sue otherwise occupied hoped to see more of Sugar as "a thorn in the Glee club's side".
 On the other hand, TV Guide "jeered" Sugar, calling her "an off-key addition to the cast".
 The A.V.
 Club's Emily VanDerWerff concurred, and said of "I Am Unicorn", "Sugar continues to be one of my least favorite new characters in ages".
 The Huffington Post named Sugar Motta one of the "Worst TV Characters" in 2012.
 Respers France was entirely unimpressed with the routine.
 For her, Sugar's scene following it was one of the episode's few highlights, although she described Sugar as having "a horrible voice".

 Following the end of the fourth season, Lengies announced her departure from Glee, citing frustration with not having the opportunity to act as she was hired per episode, though she did return for two appearances in the sixth season.

 Personal life

-She came out as genderfluid and bisexual on her own documentary series The 'S' Word with Vanessa Lengies in 2017.
+She came out as genderfluid and bisexual in her own documentary series The 'S' Word with Vanessa Lengies in 2017.